DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="updatetemplate"></a>
 # **UpdateTemplate**
-> UpdateTemplateResponse UpdateTemplate (string templateId, UpdateTemplateData data)
+> SuccessMultipleErrorsResponse UpdateTemplate (string templateId, UpdateHtmlTemplate data)

 Update a Template